-There are lots of different ways that coaches, therapists and other practitioners would work with someone on their limiting beliefs, but the process often begins with the person becoming aware of this belief, understanding how it is holding them back, and then developing ways to challenge this belief and find alternative ways of thinking.
-Depending on the approach being used, this could be consciously or subconsciously.
+There are different ways that coaches, therapists and other practitioners could work with you on your limiting beliefs, but the process often begins with you becoming aware how your belief is holding you back, and then challenging it and finding alternative ways of thinking.

 One way of working on this would be to look specifically at what brings that belief to the surface, there’s usually a particular situation that brings it up.
-We would then look deeper into the belief to find what it’s really about, as beliefs may be about our capabilities or our identity, or something else.
-We can explore the consequences of holding this belief.
-What has it, or will it, prevent us from doing or being.
+You could then look deeper into the belief to find what it’s really about, as beliefs might be about our capabilities or our identity, or something else.

-Often there is a subconscious reason why people hold on to these beliefs, and it can sometimes be about staying safe.
+There might be a subconscious reason why you hold on to this belief, sometimes it’s self-protection and keeping safe.
 For example, a client who believed that she fails at everything.
 The consequence of this was that she didn’t complete things that she started (job applications, training courses, life goals), because she ‘knew’ she would fail, so what was the point in trying.
 This behaviour, not completing things, was both giving her the evidence to back up her belief because she didn’t succeed at anything she started, and it was also keeping her safe because if she didn’t see things through to completion, if she didn’t try, there was never the risk of actually failing.

 What can you do to help yourself?